msgpack/msgpack/spec.md

       * **Binary** extending Raw type represents a byte array
   * **Array** represents a sequence of objects
   * **Map** represents key-value pairs of objects
-  * **Extension** represents a tuple of type information and a byte array where type information is an integer whose meaning is defined by applications
+  * **Extension** represents a tuple of type information and a byte array where type information is an integer whose meaning is defined by applications or MessagePack specification
+      * **Timestamp** represents an instantaneous point on the time-line in the world that is independent from time zones or calendars.
+Maximum precision is nanoseconds.

 <a name="types-limitation"/>
 ### Limitation